varnerlab/PS1-CHEME-5660-FixedIncomeCalculations-Fall-2023/README.md

 |    +20% coupon |      31.54 |         14.17 |       -0.1 |

 ## Submission
-Once complete, you can submit your assignment by checking your changes to your local git repository and pushing your changes to the remote repository.
+Once complete, you can submit your assignment by checking in your code to your local git repository and pushing your changes to the remote repository.
 All can be done with a few clicks in the [GitHub Desktop](https://desktop.github.com) application.

-## Grading
+## Grading and deadlines
 The grading rubric will be posted on Canvas.
+The first deadline will be Sunday, 10/08/2023, by 11:59 PM.
+We'll score the initial submission and reopen the repository for open-ended revisions.
+Your ultimate revised score will be used for the course grade __NOT THE INITIAL SCORE__.

 ## Help
 `PS1` is a challenging assignment.
 If you are stuck, please ask for help.
 You can ask questions in class, post questions on the `Discussion` forum for the course, or email the instructor or TAs.
 Specific resources: